Faucet Basics: Part 3 Keeping Faucets Safe & Reliable

 In other countries, the standard is much less rigorous.
 The European (EN 817) and Chinese (GB18145) requirement is just 70,000 cycles.
 (For a video showing the operation of the type of machine that puts faucets through life-cycle testing, go here.
 Warning: it's very noisy.)

 Some ceramic cartridges are tested to tougher standards.
-Faucet makers can request more cycles. has tested its new Diamond Seal Technology valves through 5 million cycles, or about 700 years of ordinary kitchen use.
-(Our guess is that it is probably a very reliable valve.
-But, it's still too early to tell for sure.
-Check back in 20 years or so and we'll have a better idea of its longevity and durability.)
+Faucet makers can request more cycles. has tested its new Diamond Seal Technology valves through 5 million cycles, or about 700 years of ordinary kitchen use. tests its diamond-like-carbon-coated single-handle mixing faucet valves to 4 million cycles or about 550 years or ordinary use.

 Who Enforces Faucet Safety?